mercymam/Contract-Analyzer/README.md

 Built using AWS Lambda as its backbone, Tenanalyze intelligently scans tenancy contracts, identifies key clauses, flags potential issues, and highlights crucial details, thereby making legal documents more transparent and accessible for everyone.

-Whether you're a tenant, landlord, or property manager, Tenanalyze ensures you're never caught off-guard by legal jargon again.
+Tenanalyze ensures tenants are never caught off-guard by legal jargon again.

 ## 🚀 How Tenanalyzer Works